 Simple English definitions for legal terms

-Read a random definition: vice-comes
+Read a random definition: physical impossibility

 Champerty is when someone who is not involved in a lawsuit gives money or help to one of the people in the lawsuit, but only if they win.
 This is not allowed in some places because it can encourage people to start lawsuits just to make money.
 It is different from "maintenance," which is when someone helps with a lawsuit without expecting anything in return.
 Champerty is sometimes called "litigation finance" and is controversial because some people think it is unfair or makes lawsuits take too long.
 Others think it helps people who couldn't afford to sue otherwise.